 2. Risk management

-- How to learn?
+- How to learn the risk management skills?

 Occupations that need these program manager key skills: